bli0428/cs32_final_copy/README.md

 ### BUGS
 No known bugs.

+### STYLE ERROR EXPLANATIONS
+1. Static array initializer require a format that throws the style error "{ is followed by whitespace".
+We attempted to fix this spacing in Eclipse, but the autoformatter recorrects it every time.
+This is the huge majority of style errors.
+2. REPL.java line 136 gives a magic number style error, but this number is required so as to parse the input string based on the Street Names.
+It makes sense to hard code this magic number in because the input string will always be formatted in the same way, and so there is no reason to use an iterative solution.
+3. MapCommand.java Line 231 gives a line has too many characters error, but the constructor itself is longer than 80 characters and so this is unavoidable.
+4. MapsDatabaseHelper.java Line 288 & 289 give magic number errors, but these are required to setDoubles for our SQL query.
+There is no cleaner iterative solution than to do this.

 ### DESIGN DETAILS(Please note that everything goes into more detail in the inline comments!)
 We used the KDTree from Stars to determine the nearest point to a coordinate, since the command needed for this project was essentially equivalent to "nearest 1 [x] [y]".
 Thus, the KDTree was populated with